Aesonus/paladin/README.md

 Note that any \ will be stripped.
 This can be useful for namespacing validatable types.

-Create a validate method in the class:
+Create a validate method in the class using validateCamelCaseTypeName of the type name:

 ```php
     ...